Can people use my SMS service if they don't have an Android phone?

 The rate at which the Telerivet Gateway app can send and receive messages depends on several factors, including your phone, your network, and the length of the SMS messages you're sending.

 When sending SMS messages through an Android phone, Telerivet can typically send 12 to 25 messages per minute, or about 1,000 messages per hour.
 When receiving incoming SMS messages through an Android phone, Telerivet can typically receive about 100 messages per minute, or about 6,000 messages per hour.

 If you need to send messages faster, you can connect multiple Android phones to Telerivet.
 For example, if you connected five Android phones to Telerivet, you would be able to send up to about 5,000 messages per hour or receive around 30,000 messages per hour.

 Be aware that each mobile network may have their own limits and rules to block bulk unsolicited ("SPAM") text messages.
 If your Android phone sends too many messages to too many different users in a short period of time, the mobile network may block your Android phone without warning.
 If you plan to send SMS messages at a high rate, you may wish to contact your mobile network to inquire about their usage limits.

 Telerivet also supports Twilio, which would enable you to send messages at higher rates from phone numbers and shortcodes in the U.S. (+1), U.K. (+44), and a few other countries, without using an Android phone.

 How long will my Android phone keep working if the power goes out?

-Telerivet is optimized to work in locations with unreliable electricity.
-The Telerivet app uses a very small amount of battery, so that your SMS service will continue working for the longest time possible after the power goes out - as long as the mobile phone and data networks are still working.
+The Telerivet Gateway app is optimized to work in locations with unreliable electricity.
+The Telerivet Gateway app uses a very small amount of battery, so that your SMS service will continue working for the longest time possible after the power goes out - as long as the mobile phone and data networks are still working.